cran/TBox/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# TBox: usefull toolbox with random programs
+# TBox: useful toolbox with random programs

 <!-- badges: start -->